| 14 min read

 You publish the _smtp._tls DNS record, wait a few days, and nothing arrives.
 This is normal and does not mean something is broken.

 TLS-RPT reports come from the sending side.
 Only mail servers that have implemented RFC 8460 will send you reports.
-Today, that means Google, Microsoft, Comcast, Mail.ru, and a few others.
-If your domain does not receive much email from these providers, you will see few reports.
+If your domain does not receive much email from reporting senders such as Google and Microsoft, you will see few reports.

 • Wrong rua address.
 A typo in the mailto: value.
 Check with dig TXT _smtp._tls.yourdomain.com +short.